cdaringe/coordinate-systems/README.md

 1. spherical (3d)

 # Usage
-Checkout the API docs for reference.
+Checkout the API docs for reference (`docs/index.html`).
+The code is short and well documented too!
 Generally, construct a Coordinate using one of the provided static constructor functions.
 Run the conversion member function to convert to an array of values in [x, y, z?]/[r, t, p?/z?] format.

 ```js